KonradKuznicki/gitlight-presentation/slide_1.md

 ### 1. Why at all new editor?

-- live evaluation fr many languages
+- live evaluation for many languages
 - easily extensible
 - based on webkit